AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 ### iOS Media 4.0.1

-* Fixes configuration handling where Collection API Server with first-party domain and /va path was not accepted.
+* Fixes configuration handling where the Collection API Server with first-party domain and /va path was not accepted.

 ## January 4, 2024